School Business Studies Trip to Prague

 - Detailed information pack

-Charles Bridge is a 14th century stone bridge spanning the River Vltava and linking the two sides of Prague.
+Charles Bridge is a fourteenth century stone bridge spanning the River Vltava and linking the two sides of Prague.
 Not only is this magnificent structure one of the city's finest attractions, it is also the main pedestrian route connecting the Old Town with Mala Strana and onto Prague Castle.
-The bridge throngs with people during the day.
-Street artists sketch and musicians play; look out for the jazz b...
+The bridge throngs with people during the day - street artists sketch and musicians play; look out for...

 The Old Town Square (Staromestske Namesti), with it's ancient buildings and magnificent churches, is one of the most beautiful historical sights in Europe.
 Sit back and soak up the atmosphere over a coffee at one of the many pavement cafés surrounding the square.

-Marketed as an insight into Czechoslovakia's 'forty-year episode of Big Brother', the Museum of Communism captures a glimpse of a vanished way of life and a country, which no longer exists.
-It documents an important chapter in Czech history, albeit one which many Czechs would rather forget.
+Marketed as an insight into Czechoslovakia's 'forty-year episode of Big Brother', the Museum of Communism captures a glimpse of a vanished way of life, and a country which no longer exists.
+Though it documents an important chapter in Czech history, it is one that many Czechs would rather forget.

 Prague Castle is the largest medieval castle complex in Europe and is a must for all visitors to Prague.
 Renovation following several destructive wars and fires, along with differing political forces have combined to create a truly unique architectural complex.